HumpysGold/goldCOMP/README.md

 ## Protocol Requirements
 Compound token (Comp) would be deposited in a contract, user would receive GoldComp, which will relinquish voting rights to the contract.
-Voting power is delegated to EOA(which is controlled by Humpy) and on each deposit contract re-delegates COMP to refresh voting power.
+Voting power is delegated to GOLD Multi-sig and on each deposit contract re-delegates COMP to refresh voting power.

 To withdraw GoldComp , user make a request amount, a timer of x days begin After x days user can withdraw from GoldComp to Comp back